 (a) The method of measuring the flow of the sampling system (QPM2.5 and QPM10) shall have a maximum permissible error of ±2.5 per cent of the reading or ±1.5 per cent of the full-scale, whichever is the smallest, under all operating conditions;

-(b) Use a flow measurement device calibrated to report flow at standard conditions.
+(b) A flow measurement device calibrated to report flow at standard conditions shall be used.
 To ensure an appropriate conversion to operating conditions, the temperature sensor shall have an accuracy of ±1.0 °C and the pressure measurements shall have a precision and accuracy of ±1.0 kPa;

 (c) The set (nominal) values for the sampling volumetric flows (QPM2.5-set and QPM10-set) shall be constant during the emissions measurement section of the brake under testing;

 (d) The average sampling volumetric flow shall be within ±2 per cent of the set value for the given brake emissions test.
-Use a device with a flow control feature (e.g. critical orifice, pressure regulator, feedback controller, or other) to ensure a stable flow through the filter medium;
+A device with a flow control feature (e.g. critical orifice, pressure regulator, feedback controller, or other) shall be used to ensure a stable flow through the filter medium;

-(e) Calculate and report the deviation of the average measured sampling volumetric flow from the set value for both PM10 and PM2.5 using the data of the given parameters in the Time-Based file as defined in Table 13.6. in paragraph 13.;
+(e) Calculate and report the deviation of the average measured sampling volumetric flow from the set value for both PM10 and PM2.5 using the data of the given parameters in the Time-Based file as defined in Table 13.6. in paragraph 13.4.;

-(f) Set the sampling flow such that the isokinetic ratio is as close as possible to 1.0.
+(f) The sampling flow shall be set such that the isokinetic ratio is as close as possible to 1.0.
 The average isokinetic ratio during the emissions measurement section of a specific brake shall be between 0.90-1.15 (paragraph 12.1.2.4.).
 Calculate and report the average isokinetic ratio for both PM2.5 and PM10 following the procedure described in paragraph 12.1.2.4.;

-(g) Check for possible leaks by sealing the nozzle and starting the suction device.
+(g) Checks for possible leaks by sealing the nozzle and starting the suction device shall be undertaken.
 The flow rate shall be at most 2 per cent of the normal flow rate at the maximum vacuum reached during sampling.
 Perform the leak check upon the system installation and after every maintenance or upgrade following the manufacturer’s specifications;

-(h) In case the sampling volumetric flow and/or the isokinetic requirements set out in this paragraph are not met, the test is invalid;
+(h) In case the sampling volumetric flow and/or the isokinetic requirements set out in this paragraph are not met, the test shall be invalid;

 (i) The PM sampling device shall operate continuously during the brake emissions measurement section.
 This includes also the soaking sections between the individual trips of the WLTP-Brake cycle where the PM sampling flow shall not be paused or bypass the main sampling line.
 The PM sampling device shall operate for at least 10 s more after the end of the brake emissions measurement section.